LEAH Summer Internships Application

 • A current high school freshman, sophomore, or junior (seniors ineligible)

-*No prior lab or research experience is needed.
+**No prior lab or research experience is needed.
 All that’s required is an interest in scientific research and a willingness to learn and work hard!
+You should have completed a high school biology class prior to July 2025.
 This program is particularly well-suited for students interested in exploring a career in biology, biotechnology, or life sciences.

 What are the Time Commitments?